- September 09, 1991

 The British racing driver Jann Mardenborough is one of the winners of the Nissan GT Academy virtual-to-reality contest.
 He won the contest in 2011 and since then he made a remarkable career in few racing disciplines all over the world, driving the single-seaters, GT cars and Le Mans prototypes.
 His biggest success was 2013 Le Mans podium in the LMP2 class.
-He currently competed in the Japanese Super GT Series.
+He currently competes in the Japanese Super GT Series.

 Jann never dreamed to be a racer